 One of the legacies national church-building was a surplus of churches, as the original Catholic settlers of founders of working-class parishes died or fled to the suburbs.
 Since 1975 about 80 parishes have been shut in the archdiocese.
 In some parts of the city the process by which the parish was replenished by new residents from different nations but the same faith still goes on; Hispanics are keeping alive many a parish on the West Side.
 In neighborhoods in which working class Catholics were not replaced by coreligionists—which was the case in great swaths of the west and south sides now occupied by mainly Protestant African Americans—the old parishes have been starved of support.
 While black converts to Catholicism were not rare in Chicago, there were seldom enough members of the church to sustain the substantial infrastructure of church, school, rectory, and convent.

 Some white ethnic parishes had been able to count on 60 percent of the residents to carry the weight of all that brick; when the parish neighborhood went all black the parish might be able to draw upon contribution from only five percent or less, and many of them were poor.
 The now-mostly black West Side can support perhaps three of the ten parishes that line the Eisenhower Expressway between Damen Avenue and the suburbs.
 (And one of those ten was itself forged from three parishes in the late 1980s.)
 On the South Side, ten Englewood parishes were reorganized in 1989 to sustain one church.
-Typical is what happened to St. Michael Catholic Church on 24th Place.
-Modest building in a modest neighborhood in the Lower West Side.
-The parish opened in 1903 and served mainly Italian immigrants; the parish's heyday was in the late 1940s, when ethnic population was at its peak, the baby boom underway, and new affluence made possible construction of an elementary school next to the church that in short order enrolled 233 children.
+Typical is what happened to St. Michael Catholic Church on 24th Place, a modest building in a modest neighborhood in the Lower West Side.
+The parish opened in 1903 and served mainly Italian immigrants; the parish's heyday was in the late 1940s.
+The local ethnic population was at its peak, the baby boom was underway, and new affluence made possible the construction of an elementary school next to the church that in short order enrolled 233 children.
 Fifty years later, the church was ordered closed, there not being enough families to support it.